 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Warping by Vectors¶
+Warping by Vectors#

 This example applies the warp_by_vector